 Just as in Grenada after Hurricane Ivan, boats litter the shoreline (above) in the wake of Hurricane Irma and buildings have been extensively damaged.
 As can be seen below, the catamaran on the far right in the above photo, has been picked up and dumped on the side of the road in Irma’s huge storm surge, losing its mast in the process.
 The extensive damage to roads can also be seen in the screen shot below.

 In the upper middle part of the above photo you can see the Beach Plaza Hotel (with the red roof) and the boatyard on the other side of the road.
 This whole area was extensively damaged by wind and storm surge.
 The Simpson Bay lagoon is in the background.
 The marina, located in front of the cream roofed buildings on the left, was extensively damaged, as was the whole marina complex that housed some wonderful restaurants.
 From this it is easy to understand just how many businesses were destroyed.
+(See drone footage of the extensive damage in this area.)
 This is a catastrophic blow for everyone on an island with a tourist based economy, and duty free shopping for the numerous cruise ships that call into Philipsburg on the Dutch side of the island, which was also extensively damaged.

 It distresses me now to remember words to a Jimmy Buffett song: “Waves melt all castles of sand.”
 And now waves from the storm surge, combined with winds gusting up to 360 kmph/224 mph, have destroyed most of the buildings built on sand.
 Just north of Marigot, a short sail away, was a picturesque anchorage at Grand Case with restaurants perched directly on, and even overhanging the sand along the shore.
 I remember walking along the sand highly curious that, in their fragile-like appearance, they seemed impervious to storms.